arcanemachine/hetzner-dns-tools/README.md

 ## zone_update

 To update a zone, use `zone_delete` to delete a zone, and then use `zone_create` to create a new one.

-There is a `zone_update.py` file in the `unstable` branch, but I was not able to get it to work because the API wouldn't allow any changes.
-Perhaps I made an mistake in my implementation.
-However, `zone_delete` + `zone_create` do the job just fine for me, so I just use those.
+(I had some issues getting the function to work with Hetzner's backend (it wouldn't allow any changes to be made), plus the ability to delete and create records effectively makes the update function redundant.
+If you want to try to implement the function yourself, there is a `zone_update.py` file in the [experimental-functions](https://github.com/arcanemachine/hetzner-dns-cli/tree/experimental-functions) branch that may be of some help.

 ## zone_delete